-The Self-Insurance Branch, Division of Security and Compliance, often receives inquiries from employers about the requirements for becoming individually self-insured.
+The Security Branch, Division of Security and Compliance, often receives inquiries from employers about the requirements for becoming individually self-insured.
 This web page has been created to disseminate that information more conveniently.

 The applicant or guarantor must have assets in excess of all liabilities of at least $10 million.
 If this initial requirement is met, the employer may obtain a Self-Insurance Package

 .
 This package includes an application (Form SI-02).